 Bankruptcy

-Bankruptcy Lawyers in Louisville, Kentucky
+Louisville Bankruptcy Lawyers

-Providing Legal Guidance for Families in Oldham, Spencer, Shelby, Bullitt, Anderson, and Franklin Counties
+Experienced Bankruptcy Attormneys Providing Legal Guidance for Families in Oldham, Spencer, Shelby, Bullitt, Anderson, and Franklin Counties

-The attorneys at Hodge & Smither understand that times can get tough for Kentucky households.
+The bankruptcy attorneys at Hodge & Smither understand that times can get tough for Kentucky households.
 The onset of the COVID-19 pandemic and the financial hardships it brought are stark evidence of that.
 When debt amasses, payment due dates come and go, and creditors begin threatening serious action, many people look to bankruptcy to find relief.
 Although bankruptcy is not a cure-all for various kinds of debt, it is an option that can provide a fresh start.

-When clients choose us for their case, our Louisville bankruptcy attorneys offer the straightforward legal guidance they need.
+When clients choose us for their bankruptcy needs, our Louisville bankruptcy attorneys offer the straightforward legal guidance they need.
 We will not get your hopes up for some unrealistic ending to your case.
 Instead, we will be honest and work hard to help you pick the best option for your situation and see you through it.

 What Kind of Bankruptcy Is Right for You?